nrxus/faux/README.md

 If another `proc-macro` modifies the *signature* of a method before `faux` does its macro expansion, then it could modify the signature into something not supported by `faux`.
 Unfortunately, [the order of proc macros is not specified].
-However, in practive it *seems* to expand top-down (tested in Rust 1.42).
+However, in practice it *seems* to expand top-down (tested in Rust 1.42).

 ```rust ignore